AZWhosting/api-framework/README.md

-api-framework
+API Framework
 =============

-Framework for creating REST API in PHP.
+Framework for creating a REST API using PHP and MySQL.